goruck/smart-zoneminder/face-det-rec/README.md

 2. Create a directory for each person's face images that you want recognized, named for the person's face, in a directory called "dataset".

-3. Place 20 so images of the person's face in each directory you created above.
+3. Place 20 or so images of the person's face in each directory you created above.

 4. Run the face encoder program, encode_faces.py, using the images in the directories created above.
 See the "Encoding the faces using OpenCV and deep learning" in the guide mentioned above.